-In addition, each Convertible Interest included warrant coverage of 25% of the principal value of the Note, which provided an option to purchase additional Common Interests in cash at the same price as the conversion of the Note.
+In addition, each Note included warrant coverage of 25% of the principal value of the Note, which provided an option to purchase additional membership interests in cash at the same price as the conversion of the Note.
 The warrant coverage was exercisable on the conversion date, or within 30 days post conversion.
-If not exercised within this 30 day period the warrant coverage was forfeited.
+If not exercised within this 30-day period, the warrant coverage was forfeited.

 The warrant coverage was evaluated to determine whether the arrangements were embedded or free-standing (i.e., to determine whether they needed to be bifurcated and accounted for as a separate financial instrument).
-However, since the warrants were only exercisable at the time of conversion or within 30 days post conversion of the Convertible Interests, and there were restrictions on transfer, they were considered to be non-detachable and did not require to be accounted for separately from the hybrid instrument.
+However, since the warrants were only exercisable at the time of conversion or within 30 days post conversion, and there were restrictions on transfer, they were considered to be non-detachable and did not require to be accounted for separately from the hybrid instrument.